willpixley/StockTracker/README.md

 Pandas, yfinance, selenium, webdriver-manager, chromedriver-py, chromedriver, styleframe

 All of these modules can be installed via pip using the names above.
 All other modules used in the program should be installed by default when you install Python.

+Don't hesitate to email me with questions, suggestions, or concerns @ wtpixley@gmail.com